rsutton1/kubernetes-homelab/README.md

-This repo stores the configuration for my homelab.
+This repo stores the Kubernetes YAML files for my homelab.

 I'm currently running the following services:

  - [FluxCD](https://fluxcd.io/) for GitOps
  - [Tailscale](https://tailscale.com/) for the network layer